naver/scavenger/doc/user-guide.md

 ## Create a configuration file

 * When using the Scavenger Agent, you need a configuration file for what settings you want the agent to run with.
-* scavenger provides a feature to create a configuration file to make it easier to set up the agent.
+* Scavenger provides a feature to create a configuration file to make it easier to set up the agent.

 ![configuration-button.png](image/configuration-button.png)